-I recently found myself working with some fresh out of college developers and helping them through a debugging process.
+I recently found myself working with some new graduates and helping them through a debugging process.
 They took their time with the code, and it was an interesting experience watching them go about it.
 I was in their place a decade ago and quite certainly as bad.
 I have learnt a few tricks since then, and this gave me an opportunity to articulate it, so here goes.

 1. Know what you want to achieve

 First you must know what the system requirements are.
 Any bugs or problems you encounter are bugs or problems only because they prevent you from achieving your system goals.